 Good beaches, wildlife sighting and ample of hiking options – those were what I was looking for.
 My desktop research yielded Wilsons Promontory as the closest fit, which Becky also highly recommended.
 Also known as the Prom, the peninsula where the park is located represents the southern most tip of Australia mainland.

 Going east to the Prom from Melbourne, more than half of the almost-three-hour driving time was spent on the surprisingly full-of-potholes A440.
 No admission fee is required to visit the park.
 Tidal River, the park’s camping ground, was another half-hour drive south.
 At 4 pm we arrived at our first stop, Tidal Overlook, a trail that offers a panoramic view of Tidal River, Norman and Leonard Bays.
 The climb took 30 minutes.

 Across the road, Lilly Pilly Gully is a flat 2.6 km trail that leads to the park’s rainforest interior.
 What should be an easy walk brought my wife a brief period of anxiety when the sky began to get dark on our return leg.
 She wanted nothing to do with being surrounded by towering trees in the dark.
-We emerged back to the car park under a dim glow of twilight remaining in the sky.
+We followed the glow of twilight towards the west and emerged back to the car park 3o minutes later.